 Mute swans are a non-native, invasive species first brought to this country from Europe in the late 1800s for their aesthetic value.
 Initially introduced in New York's lower Hudson Valley and Long Island, mute swans were kept by breeders as domestics on the ponds of private estates.
 The release of domestic swans into the wild on Long Island and the lower Hudson Valley has led to well established populations in those areas.
 The largest known releases occurred from 1910-1912 and consisted of about 500 birds.

 By 1993, New York's mute swan population had increased to about 2,000.
-Currently, the population is believed to have increased further to about 3,000.
+The population peaked at more than 2,800 birds in 2002 and is currently estimated at about 2,200 birds statewide.
 The largest numbers of swans still occur on Long Island and in the lower Hudson Valley, but a rapidly increasing population has taken hold in the Lake Ontario region (see the map of mute swan breeding locations in New York).

 Mute Swan Breeding Locations - NYS Breeding Bird Atlas Project

 Mute swans are the largest birds in New York, with an average adult weight of 20-25 pounds and a wing span of nearly 7 feet.
 Both sexes have a black face patch with a fleshy knob on the forehead that overlays an orange bill.
 These facial characteristics distinguish mute swans from other swan species in New York State.
 Males ("cobs") tend to have slightly larger knobs and body sizes than females ("pens").
 Despite these differences, it is very difficult to tell the sexes apart.
 Mute swans, as indicated by their name, are not very vocal.
 They will, however, grunt, snort, or hiss to communicate, especially if threatened.